-memorandum was to staREF1, ID: ASAS17,8 disclosures of a cryptologic import which were being called for by certain vociferous members of Congress who wanted to look into the Pearl Harbor disaster and try to find what skullduggery had been buried by the Democratic Administration -- even by the President, the Chiefs of the in a long and expensive Joint Congressional Investigation which put out a 40-volume report on the subject.
+The immediate or short-term purpose of this memorandum was to stave ff, IP: As a BL, disclosures of a cryptologic import which were being called for by certain vociferous members of Congress who wanted to look into the Pearl Harbor disaster and try to find what skullduggery had been buried by the Democratic Administration--even by the Fresident, the Chiefs of the Army, Navy, etc. But I'm sorry to say it didn't work at all well, as intended.

+There were if you will recall a number of investigations into the Attack on Pearl Harbor, culminating in a long and expensive Joint Congressional Investigation which put out a 40-volume report on the subject.
 I'll read an extract or two from the main report itself.